 Our policy, as outlined in the 2023 Camper Application, is:

 All participants attending JCC Ranch Camp programs are required to be up to date on their COVID-19 vaccines in accordance with the Center for Disease Control and Prevention’s recommendations and guidelines or provide a medical exemption.
 Participants attending other JCC Denver programs may also be required to be up to date on their COVID-19 vaccines in accordance with the Center for Disease Control and Prevention’s recommendations and guidelines or provide a medical exemption.
-I acknowledge there are no refunds for incomplete or un-submitted Immunization records according to Colorado State Requirements.

 “Please don’t leave me!
 I don’t want to be away from you for so long!”
 Those words will soon be echoing across the state, country, and world as campers leave for summer camp.
 Oh wait- that’s coming from the parents and caregivers?!!?
 Be strong!
 Be brave!

 It’s a long one, but the tips we share below are proven ways to help make this summer a successful experience for you and your camper.
 This page will take about 10 to 15 minutes to read and review.

 Our staff are experts in helping campers who miss home re-engage in camp activities and truly have the best summer ever.
 By sending your camper to camp, we are beginning a partnership.
 We will work together to help them grow, experience all the wonderful aspects of camp, meet new friends, have a blast, and learn the kinds of skills that will prove invaluable as they mature.